Zurichified/bachelorthesis/README.md

+# Bachelor Thesis
-# Effects of source code properties on variability of software microbenchmarks written in Go #
+Effects of source code properties on variability of software microbenchmarks written in Go